abdinajibliban/README-Generator/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 # Installation
-Here are the dependencies you need to install to run the application: fs inquirer
+Here are the dependencies you need to install to run the application: inquirer & fs
 # Usage
 To use this app, run it in the following locations: Terminal/Gitbash
 # License